vorpalnet/blade/services/presence/README.md

 Javadocs: `/blade/javadoc/presence/` on the Admin Portal

-The starting point for a SIP/SIMPLE presence server. **Today it is a skeleton**: it accepts SUBSCRIBE and PUBLISH, answers 200 OK echoing the request's Expires, and rejects anything else with 500.
-It does not yet send NOTIFY, keep a subscriber list, or store presence documents — the intended event model is sketched in the source (`Event.java`) and waiting to be built.
+A skeleton SIP/SIMPLE presence service.
+It accepts SUBSCRIBE and PUBLISH, answers 200 OK echoing the request's Expires, and rejects anything else with 500.
+It does not send NOTIFY, keep a subscriber list, or store presence documents.

-What the skeleton already gets right is the session model: a `@SipApplicationKey` selector keys every request by the presentity (the To header's `user@host`, lowercased), so all SUBSCRIBE and PUBLISH traffic for one presentity converges on a single `SipApplicationSession`.
-That is the anchor a real subscriber list and NOTIFY fan-out will hang from.
+The session model is in place: a `@SipApplicationKey` selector keys every request by the presentity (the To header's `user@host`, lowercased), so all SUBSCRIBE and PUBLISH traffic for one presentity converges on a single `SipApplicationSession`.

 `PresenceServlet` extends the framework's `v3.AsyncSipServlet`; the two callflows extend `v3.Callflow`.